On the Optimization Landscape of Dynamic Output Feedback Linear Quadratic Control: Equivalence between dLQR and LQG

 \begin{example} Consider the system in Example \ref{example:2}.
 To define \texttt{dLQR}~\eqref{eq.dLQR}, we choose $X$ as~\eqref{eq:exampleX2}.
 Again, all minimal stationary points are globally optimal, which are identical up to a similarity transformation, shown in Fig. \ref{fig:example_4}. $\square$ \end{example}

-We finally provide the following remark highlighting the importance of initial state estimates for~\eqref{eq.objective} when using dynamic output-feedback polices.
+We can also extend Theorem \ref{theorem.optimal_equivalence} to a more general case where $s$ in \eqref{eq.structure_constraint} can be correlated with $x_0$; interested readers can refer to Appendix \ref{appendix.general_equi} for details.
+We finally provide the following remark highlighting the importance of initial controller states for~\eqref{eq.objective} when using dynamic output-feedback policies.

-\begin{remark}[Design of initial state estimates] Unlike the setting of Problem \ref{pro.dLQR}, the initial estimate of Problem \ref{pro.dLQR_initial_estimate} must be independent of the initial state.
-One natural consequence is that the optimal controller of Problem \ref{pro.dLQR} that employs correlated initial estimates usually performs better than that of Problem \ref{pro.dLQR_initial_estimate}.
-For example, Example \ref{example:1} and \ref{example:3} share the same system parameters and initial state distribution for~\eqref{eq.objective}, while the minimum cost of Example \ref{example:1} (which is 11.914) is smaller than Example \ref{example:3} (17.156).
+\begin{remark}[Design of initial controller states] In practice, if a correlated initial controller state, such that the cross-correlation matrix $X_{12}=\mathbb{E}[x_0\xi_0^\tr]$ is nonsingular, can be obtained based on the prior information and output observation, Problem \ref{pro.dLQR} usually yields a better dynamic controller than Problem \ref{pro.dLQR_initial_estimate}.
+For example, Examples \ref{example:1} and \ref{example:3} share the same system parameters and initial system state correlation ($X_{11}=1$) for~\eqref{eq.objective}, while the minimum cost of Example \ref{example:1} (which is 11.914) is smaller than Example \ref{example:3} (17.156).
 Similarly, Example \ref{example:2} (9.363) has a smaller minimum cost than Example \ref{example:4} (11.504).

-In practice, if a correlated initial estimate can be obtained based on the prior information and output observation, Problem \ref{pro.dLQR} usually yields a better control performance.
-On the other hand, Problem \ref{pro.dLQR_initial_estimate} is might be more suitable considering the global optimality of minimal stationary points.
+On the other hand, if the prior information for the design of the initial controller state is limited, Problem \ref{pro.dLQR_initial_estimate} might be more suitable considering the global optimality of minimal stationary points and the invariance property of similarity transformations. $\square$ \end{remark}